These policies and guidelines may be revised periodically by the CIRC advisory board.

 - You agree that violations of Kamiak policies can result in loss of access to resources.

 - You agree to acknowledge the use of Kamiak in publications.
 To make tracking acknowledgement easier, we suggest including the wording, “This research used resources from the Center for Institutional Research Computing at Washington State University.”

 - Kamiak resources are to be used primarily for research.
 They can be used for instruction only with prior approval from the system administrator.
 More information will be available as policies develop for alternative uses.

-- Kamiak does not meet the standards of NIST 800-171, DoD 5220.22-M, HIPAA, EAR, or ITAR, and should not be used to process, store, or transmit information governed by these regulations.
+Kamiak does not meet the standards of NIST 800-171, DoD 5220.22-M, HIPAA, EAR, or ITAR, and should not be used to process, store, or transmit information governed by these regulations.
 Users that process, store, or transmit data

 - All jobs must be run on compute resources and should be submitted to an appropriate job queue.
 Running jobs on any non-compute node is prohibited.

 - Temporary scratch storage space is provided to all users as needed for their jobs.
 Using scratch storage for longer term storage can impact the performance of the computer.
 Data can be held in this temporary storage at your own risk.
 Scratch directories are subject to automatic deletion, without notice, when their time limit expires.
 Currently, scratch directories have a default time limit of 7 days, with a maximum of 14 days, set when the directory is created.